DESCRIPTION

 JGB 19320

-“Medical Hospital Servicescapes and Intention to Recommend: Insights From Private Hospital Clients”
+“Medical Hospital Servicescapes and Intention to Recommend: Evidence from Private Hospital Clients”

 Emma Rose A. Amar, Julia Pauline E. Mayor, Marianne G. Rabanillo & Dr. Guballo, Jayvie O. / Read Full Paper